Skip to content

 utils.bal Contains utility functions and helper functions used in the project

-• Go to OpenWeatherMap and sign up to obtain an API key.
-For details on how to obtain an API key, see the OpenWeatherMap documentation.
+3. Go to OpenWeatherMap and sign up to obtain an API key.
+For details, see the OpenWeatherMap documentation.

 Step 1: Create a manual task component